kenvilar/fertile-grounds-cafe/README.md

 `NODE_ENV=production webpack --watch`

 Now you're ready to go!
-The next step is easy to say, but harder to do: make an awesome WordPress theme. :)
+The next step is easy to say, but harder to do: make an awesome Fertile Grounds Cafe WordPress theme. :)

 Good luck!